 One of the biggest in the media is unequal pay between genders.
 Another – if a man speaks up during a meeting and offers up new ideas, he’s described as assertive.
 If a woman does it, she’s bossy.
 Reverse the gender roles, and we see the same problems.
-A woman who loves playing with young children will be a great mom, but if a young man does it, there’s “something wrong with him.”
-It’s sad but true.

 For all the advancements we have in the world, America’s double standards can be downright embarrassing.
 It’s probably safe to say that we all hate at least one of them.
 However, it’s one thing to identify a problem and say it’s not fair, but it’s another to blindly ignore that it even exists.
 The solution – do something about it.